 Vogue Theatre - 918 Granville Street

 Located towards the south end of Granville Mall, the Art Deco styled Vogue Theatre opened in 1941 as a movie theatre with occasional live performances.
 In 1988, the theatre was closed due to declining business.
-However, it reopened in 1991 after being fully renovated to its original splendour, plus the installation of state-of-the-art lighting and sound systems.
-Since then, it has served predominantly as a live performance venue for musical acts.
+It reopened in 1991, however, after being fully renovated to its original splendour, including installation of state-of-the-art lighting and sound systems.
+Since then, it's served mainly as a live performance venue for musical acts.

-The Vogue Theatre is home to the spirit of a dark haired and severe looking young man who has been encountered mainly in the working areas of the premises - on the stage, on the catwalks, in the projection booth and in the downstairs (i.e., basement) hallway.
-He has also been seen in the main audience level, close to the stage.
+The Vogue Theatre is home to the spirit of a dark haired and severe looking young man who has been encountered mainly in the working areas of the premises - on the stage, on the catwalks, in the projection booth, and in the downstairs (i.e., basement) hallway.
+He's also been seen in the main audience level, close to the stage.

-There are few staff members of the theatre who have not had some sort of experience with the ghost.
-Many have felt his presence in the narrow corridor downstairs, which they jokingly refer to as the "Haunted Highway” on account of its inherent creepiness and the presence of the ghost.
+Many staff members have had experiences with the ghost.
+Some have felt his presence in the narrow corridor downstairs, which they jokingly refer to as the "Haunted Highway" because of its inherent creepiness and the presence of the ghost.
 From time-to-time, the spirit also makes banging noises and slams doors.

-Bill Allman, who was House Manager and later General Manager of the theatre from 1994 to 1997, and who returned there for six months in 2001, had several personal experiences with the ghost.
-Recently, on a rainy Sunday afternoon in November, he kindly sat down with me over hot beverages to tell me his fascinating stories.
+Bill Allman, who was House Manager and later General Manager of the theatre from 1994 to 1997, and who returned to work there for six months in 2001, had several personal experiences with the ghost.
+A few years ago, on a rainy Sunday afternoon in November, Allman kindly sat down with me over hot beverages to tell me his fascinating stories.

-A month or two later, a drum kit was set up on the stage for a Beatles tribute band, “Revolver.”
-As Bill was coming up the stairs to the stage from the lower level, he distinctly heard a basic beat (one kick on the bass drum and one hit on the snare, repeated) being played on the drums.
+A month or two later, a drum kit was set up on the stage for a Beatles tribute band, Revolver.
+As Allman was coming up the stairs to the stage from the lower level, he distinctly heard a basic beat (one kick on the bass drum and one hit on the snare, repeated) being played on the drums.
 When he got up to the stage and turned the corner, the playing stopped.
 There was nobody there.
-He wondered for a long time afterwards whether his mind had been playing tricks on him that day.
+Allman wondered for a long time afterwards whether his mind had been playing tricks on him that day.
 But, as he thinks about it now, he knows how loud and solid the sound of a drum kit being played is.
 What he heard was real.
-"But it wasn't the ghost of Buddy Rich,” Bill told me.
-“The playing was just not that good."
+"But it wasn't the ghost of Buddy Rich," Allman says.
+"The playing was just not that good."

-Within a day or two of the drum kit incident, Bill walked out on the stage again.
+Within a day or two of the drum kit incident, Allman walked out on the stage again.
 From there, he caught a glimpse of the same three dimensional, grey shadow form he had seen in the downstairs a few months earlier.
-It appeared about 7 or 8 rows back from the stage in the audience section and, as he turned to direct his full gaze on it, the shadow was gone.
-Unfortunately, Bill never got a good look at the ghost as some people have.
+It appeared about seven or eight rows back from the stage in the audience section and, as he turned to direct his full gaze on it, the shadow was gone.
+Unfortunately, Allman never got a good look at the ghost as some others have.

 About a year later, in 1995, the Vogue Theatre played host to a show called "Unforgettable", which was a tribute to the music of Nat King Cole.
-A week before the show began its run, Bill gave an informal tour of the theatre to a friend and his girlfriend (who considered herself to be psychic).
+A week before the show began its run, Allman gave an informal tour of the theatre to a friend and his girlfriend (who considers herself to be psychic).
 This included a visit to the projection booth.
-A week or so later, Bill's friend confided to him that his girlfriend had seen a youngish man with dark hair and severe features sitting in one of the old chairs in the projection booth.
-Apparently, the man had turned his head towards them and she sensed incredible anger from him.
+A week or so later, Allman's friend confided that his girlfriend had seen a youngish man with dark hair and severe features sitting in one of the old chairs in the projection booth.
+The man had turned his head towards them, and she sensed incredible anger from him.
 Then he simply dissolved.
-Bill and his friend had not witnessed this, and Bill has not revealed this story until now out of deference to his friends.
+Allman and his friend had not witnessed this.

 Two or three weeks later, "Unforgettable" was well under way when one of the supporting performers, Shane McPherson, had a dramatic, first-hand sighting of the ghost.
 On the night of November 14, 1995, McPherson was performing on the Vogue Theatre stage, doing a "Route 66" song and dance number.
 Looking on from the back of the house near the sound board was Bill Allman.
 "Shane was in mid-song when he dropped his cane.
-He blew his (dance) steps and blew his lines,” Bill says.
+He blew his (dance) steps and blew his lines," Allman says.
 "When I went downstairs during the interval, I found Shane in his dressing room.
-I asked hime what had happened and he said, 'I don't know if you're going to believe what I'm about to tell you.' " McPherson went on to explain to Bill that, while doing his routine, he saw a man come out onto the audience floor from the fire exit near the front row at stage left.
-The man looked directly up a McPherson with a blank face, and then he just dissolved into thin air.
-Of course, it was the shock of this that caused McPherson to mess up his performance.
+I asked him what had happened and he said, 'I don't know if you're going to believe what I'm about to tell you.' " McPherson went on to explain to Allman that, while doing his routine, he saw a man come out onto the audience floor from the fire exit near the front row at stage left.
+The man looked directly up a McPherson with a blank face, and then he dissolved into thin air.
+It was the shock of seeing this that caused McPherson to mess up his performance.

-McPherson described the man as being young, thirty-ish, with dark hair, severe features and wearing light clothing (not the light coloured dinner jacket that has been documented elsewhere).
-As Shane told him this, Bill felt his blood run cold because he had just described the ghost that his friend's girlfriend had seen a few weeks earlier.
-"Okay, we have a presence here,” Bill said to himself.
+McPherson described the man as being young, thirty-ish, with dark hair, severe features, and wearing light-coloured clothing (not the light-coloured dinner jacket that has been documented elsewhere).
+As MacPherson told him this, Allmans felt his blood run cold, because MacPherson had just described the ghost that his friend's girlfriend had seen a few weeks earlier.
+"Okay, we have a presence here," Allman said to himself.

-Regardless of how or why the ghost arrived at the Vogue Theatre, Bill's personal theory is that it is of someone who used to work there.
-This is because he's most often encountered in areas of the theatre in which only staff members tend to frequent.
+Regardless of how or why the ghost arrived at the Vogue Theatre, Allman's theory is that it's of someone who used to work there.
+This is because he's most often encountered in areas of the theatre in which only staff members frequent.

 Special thanks to Bill Allman for sharing his paranormal encounters and extensive knowledge about the Vogue Theatre.